kyscg/kyscg.github.io/_reads/2025books.md

 I can totally see how this could have happened.
 And I can also see why this is recommended reading in school.
 Makes me want to read Treasure Island again.

+#### 23. [The Unbearable Lightness of Being](https://www.goodreads.com/book/show/9717.The_Unbearable_Lightness_of_Being) by Milan Kundera <span style="float: right;">`(2.25/5)`</span>

+Word salad alert!
+Bunch of neurotic people saying neurotic things.
+I mean, I get why the book is so popular, the style of the prose is very soviet-essay coded and very memorable.
+The ideas are well-formed, and the characters are well written, and maybe I would have liked this book at some other time, but I simply couldn't read this without forcing myself to.

 ---